top of page

 Concerns About Project Effects

 Whether the project will generate additional visitors and associated traffic is unknown at this time as the ultimate development of visitor services facilities onsite has not been determined to date.
 California State Parks is completing a Visitor Services and Overnight Accommodation study to determine whether the Topanga Ranch Motel can be feasibly restored or repurposed.
 Returning it to a functional motel or reusing portions of it as a visitors’ center are being considered.
 Improved parking is being proposed as part of the plan.
-The potential impacts of all of these project elements will be addressed for each project alternative within the Traffic and Public Recreation sections of the EIR/EA.
+The potential impacts of all of these project elements were addressed for each project alternative within the Traffic and Public Recreation sections of the EIR.

 Surfers at Topanga Beach in 2021.
 Photo by RCDSMM Stream Team

 • Parking is currently free along the road shoulders of the Pacific Coast Highway and Topanga Canyon Boulevard and some free shoulder parking will be retained, but the existing conditions do not meet current code requirements.
 Estimated changes to free, paid, and concession parking are assessed in the project’s environmental documents.
+New parking areas will be installed on the western and eastern edges of the property providing more parking closer to a wider range of beach areas.

 Prior to the start of construction, a new parking and interpretive area will be developed along the western side of Topanga Canyon Blvd within Topanga State Park.
 The bus stops will be improved to make them more visible and welcoming.
 New stairs will be added to make beach access near the intersection safe and provide closer access to the east cove beach.